 * Applicants need to be over 23 years old and reside in Michigan

-* Must be United States citizens or eligible non-citizens residing in Michigan.
+* Must be a United States citizen or eligible non-citizen, residing in Michigan.

 No Worker Left Behind is not an entitlement program, however, more people than ever before qualify for training and funding is available.
 Applications are being processed now for fall semester; interested students are encouraged to contact their local Michigan Works office.
 If interested, please call Cindy Suppa, Gina Williams, or Nancy Karst at 906-635-1752.
 We look forward to hearing from you.

 | Chippewa County